lf-/gankra.github.io/blah/initialize-me-maybe/index.md

 * a `char` outside the ranges [0x0, 0xD7FF] and [0xE000, 0x10FFFF]
 * A non-utf8 `str`

 Remember when I said that compilers can magically make uninitialized memory any value they want?
 And how they want everything to be Undefined Behaviour?
-Well because we tell the compiler that a bool is either 0 or 1, if the compiler can prove that a value of type bool is uninitialized memory it has succesfully proven the program has Undefined Behaviour.
+Well because we tell the compiler that a bool is either 0 or 1, if the compiler can prove that a value of type bool is uninitialized memory it has successfully proven the program has Undefined Behaviour.
 No, it doesn't matter that we didn't read the uninitialized memory.

 So although mem::uninitialized *can* possibly be used correctly, for some types it's *impossible* to use correctly.
 As such, we're tossing it in the trash.
 It's a bad design.
 You should use its replacement, MaybeUninit.